 Go Off Book

 To get the best on-camera performance, it’s best not to let your interviewee follow a script.
 One way to avoid this is to withhold the questions from your guest.
-You can send them an overview in advance, but hold on to the exact questions until the day of.
+You can send them an overview in advance but hold on to the exact questions until the day of.
 If your guest’s answers sound robotic or rehearsed, try rephrasing the question to get the same answer in a different way.

 Wondering how to interview someone on camera?
 Warming them up is key.
 Before you even turn the camera on, make your guest feel comfortable!
 A little small talk can go a long way.
 Your interviewee will be more relaxed on camera, and the answers will flow in a more natural way.
-Having small comforts like water and snacks available on set will also help your guest feel at ease on camera.
+Small comforts like water and snacks on set will also help your guest feel at ease on camera.

 Take a Breather

 Avoid run-on sentences by asking your guests to pause before switching subjects or changing the topic to make it easier in the editing room.
 You might need to ask them to repeat a specific part of their answer if you detect the crash of two trains of thought.